Forms allows for interaction between the user and the web site. This tutorial will show you how to create an HTML form within Dreamweaver.

 Creating HTML Forms in Dreamweaver was originally found on Access 2 Learn

-I taught full time for about 7 years, before going back into “industry” as a full stack Software Developer for a dozen years.
-There I focused on web based projects coding in JavaScript/jQuery and utilizing the Bootstrap CSS Framework on the front-end, and coding in PHP, ASP/ASP.Net, SQL on the back-end.
+Walter taught full time for about 7 years, before going back into “industry” as a full stack Software Developer for a dozen years.
+There he focused on web based projects coding in JavaScript/jQuery and utilizing the Bootstrap CSS Framework on the front-end, and coding in PHP, ASP/ASP.Net, SQL on the back-end.

-As I love teaching, I taught as an adjunct web and digital media classes for eight (8) years, and have since returned to teaching full time.
+Since he loves teaching, he taught as an adjunct web and digital media classes for eight (8) years, while working in industry, and has since returned to teaching full time.

-When not coding or teaching, I'm a husband to my wife of over 24 years, and father to several special needs boys.
-As such, I am working on some projects to help others who have special needs to be self-sufficient, and support the care givers of those with special needs.
+He has been married for over 25 years, and is father to several special needs boys.
+As such, he is working on some projects to help others who have special needs to be self-sufficient, and support the care givers of those with special needs.
+Check out his Autism blog for more info.

 As a teacher, one of the best things to see is the success of your students after they’ve left your classroom.
 Many students think that getting a good grade on the test is the end goal, but for a college professor, it is watching the student flourish outside of the classroom and in their chosen…